cognimbus/nimbus.docs/docs/source/index.rst

 **fleets**.
 The platform allows you to teleoperate robots, monitor & record sensor information from anywhere in the world with one customizable dashboard.
-You can monitor an individual robot or a fleet of robots, gain remote access, and display various types of
+You can monitor an individual robot or a fleet of robots, gain remote access and display various types of
 information: data streams, performance analytics, fault diagnostics, and more.
 The simulation tool provided by Cogniteam is powerful and flexible, allowing you to create and run simulations of your robots